njsmith/zs/doc/format.rst

-Notice also that there is no requirement about where index blocks occur in the file, though in general each index will occur after the blocks it points to, because unless you are very clever you can't write an index block until you know the pointed-to blocks' disk offsets.
+Notice also that there is no requirement about where index blocks occur in the file, though in general each index will occur after the blocks it points to, because unless you are very clever you can't write an index block until after you have written the pointed-to blocks and recorded their disk offsets.